 - Learn how to report elder abuse to the proper authorities.

-- Check on your older friends and relatives regularly, especially if they live alone or in a nursing home.
+- Check on your older friends and relatives regularly, especially if they live alone or in a nursing home because nursing home abuse is common.

 - Encourage your older friends and relatives to take care of their health and stay active and connected in the community.